 |8||Linscomb & Williams Find an Advisor||$2,965,411,300||$1,000,000|| || |

 |10||USCA RIA, LLC Find an Advisor||$2,577,625,100||$50,000|| || |

 How We Found the Top Financial Advisor Firms in Texas

-We made a list of all U.S. Securities and Exchange Commission (SEC)-registered financial advisor firms in the Lone Star State.
-Only SEC-registered firms were considered because these firms are bound by fiduciary duty to act in clients’ best interests.
+We made a list of all the financial advisor first in the Lone Star State registed with the U.S. Securities and Exchange Commission (SEC).
+For this list, we only considered SEC-registered firms, because these firms are bound by fiduciary duty to act in clients’ best interests.
 From there, we eliminated any firms that had disclosures.
 We also nixed any firms that don’t offer financial planning or serve individual investors.
 Below are the top 10 firms that made the list, sorted from highest to lowest assets under management (AUM).

 Avalon Advisors, LLC

 The second firm on our list is Avalon Advisors LLC, with more than $6.5 billion in assets under management.
 The Houston-based firm also ranks first on SmartAsset’s list of the top 10 Houston financial advisor firms.
 It has 39 advisors on staff, including one certified financial planner (CFP), 10 chartered financial analysts (CFAs) and one certified public accountant (CPA).

 Most of the firm’s individual clients are high-net-worth individuals, though it does do business with non-high-net-worth individuals as well.
 This makes sense since the firm requires a minimum investment of $10 million, the highest account minimum on this list.
 The firm also advises pension plans, charitable organizations, other investment advisors, insurance companies and corporations.